J. R. House: Early life

-Professional career
+Playing career

+Pittsburgh Pirates

-House got his pro career off to a good start by hitting over .300 combined in Rookie League and short-season class A in 1999.
+House got his pro career off to a good start by hitting over .300 combined in the rookie-level and Low-A in 1999.
 In 2000, he batted .348 with 23 homers, sharing the South Atlantic League MVP with Josh Hamilton.

 House was plagued by illness and injuries during his time in the Pittsburgh Pirates' organization.
 He missed a month of the 2000 season due to mononucleosis.
-In 2001, he was twice on the disabled list with bruised ribs.
+In 2001, House was twice on the disabled list with bruised ribs.
 A year later, he had surgery three times - for an abdominal hernia, a torn muscle and Tommy John surgery.
-He was limited to 35 games in 2002 and 41 in 2003.
+House was limited to 35 games in 2002 and 41 in 2003.